GeoscienceAustralia/RTC/README.md

+# Geoscience Australia RTC

+This repository is a fork of the NASA JPL RTC project detailed below.
+Changes have been made for creating Geoscience Australia production data.
+The main changes include:
+-  Updating the isce3 project from 0.15.0 to 0.24.4 to include bug fixes for applying atmospheric corrections identified by GA.
+-  Updates to project metadata to reference Geoscience Australia processing settings and contact details

+This main project RTC should be monitored for updates that can be merged into this repository.
+For example, if the NASA JPL OPERA team decide to also bump the isce3 version on their main branch.

 # RTC
-NASA's Observational Products for End-Users from Remote Sensing Analysis (OPERA) Radiometric Terrain-Corrected (RTC) SAR backscatter from Sentinel-1 (RTC-S1) Science Application Software developed by the OPERA Algoritm Development Team at NASA's Jet Propulsion Laboratory (JPL).
+NASA's Observational Products for End-Users from Remote Sensing Analysis (OPERA) Radiometric Terrain-Corrected (RTC) SAR backscatter from Sentinel-1 (RTC-S1) Science Application Software developed by the OPERA Algorithm Development Team at NASA's Jet Propulsion Laboratory (JPL).